0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 And traded 'em for drugs
 ```

-- “The singer turned to drugs as a way to escape their emotional pain, eventually falling into addiction.
-This struggle caused many of their friends to drift away, leaving behind the impression that they had traded meaningful relationships for their reliance on substances.” - something my brother brought up
-- Addictions do not help your social life, which further leads the protag into depression and self-loathing
+As the protagonist fell more into drug addictions to cope with his trauma, he began to realize that all his friends began to drift away.
+As all his meaningful relationships were traded for substances, his social life took a great downturn, which further harmed his social support systems and probably had an effect on both his depression and self-loathing seen throughout the album.

 ```ad-quote
 title: **revisited** 3:1:4-6